Chip Time VS Gun Time: What’s the difference?

 The morning of a race comes and runners pin their bibs on and gather behind the starting line.
 We shake the pre-race jitters and countdown the minutes until go time, trying to breathe slower than the speeding seconds.
 Then the gun goes off.
 The sea of runners speed ahead, some weaving around not to crash into those with a slower pace.
+And the dilemma starts: chip time VS gun time: which one to go by?

-When it comes to landing a PR at a race every second counts.
+When it comes to landing a PR at a race every second count.
 And just as important it is to have a good start and find a steady momentum, finishing strong is also key.
 The finish line comes into view and the racer gives all the gas they have until crossing that line.

 The runner gets a glimpse of the clock or remembers to turn off their Garmin after crossing to get an accurate finish time.
 But even if we do this, we can’t wait to see the official results to see our time and how we placed.
 And then we get that email that reveals the “official finish time” that is generally underneath our name, genre, and age.
-But things get confusing when another time is given: the chip time.
+But things get confusing when another time is given: gun time.

 How Races Are Timed